 Offers easy and flexible scheduling

-You can use Connecteam’s drag-and-drop scheduling tool to create and assign shifts based on workers’ locations, availability, and more.
+You can use Connecteam’s drag-and-drop scheduling app to create and assign shifts based on workers’ locations, availability, and more.

 When preferences are valid for longer, you can use reusable shift templates and set common shifts or schedules to recur daily, weekly, or monthly.